Full-time UK undergraduate funding

 Apply for funding

-Students can apply for funding in the spring of 2023 if they are considering study during academic year 2023/24.
+Students can apply for funding from the spring of 2025 if they are considering study during academic year 2025/26.
 You can apply for your funding even after your course has begun.
-The earlier a student applies, the earlier they will receive funding so don't delay.
+The earlier you apply, the earlier you will receive funding, so don't delay.

 You do not need to have confirmed your place at university to apply for student finance.
 If you change university or course you should update your funding application via your online student finance account.

-If a student decides not to study at all then no funding will be released.
+If you decide not to study at all then no funding will be released.

 Confirmation of funding

-Student Finance may have told you to provide an Information Point with confirmation of your funding – please keep hold of your letter for now, as we don't need to see proof of your funding just yet.
+Student Finance may have told you to provide your university with confirmation of your funding – please keep hold of your letter for now, as we don't need to see proof of your funding just yet.
 When we do, we'll let you know by email.

 Tips for your application